-As a result of the COVID-19 pandemic, many of our customers may have temporarily closed businesses, churches, school buildings, or a vacation rental/home.
-Water that is held in unused pipes while the buildings are closed can become stagnant, and since stagnant water is a potential health risk and can impact water quality, it is necessary to systematically flush your plumbing.
-These instructions will help by providing a systematic approach on how to do a complete flush.
+As a result of the pandemic, many of our customers may have temporarily closed businesses, churches, school buildings, or a vacation rental/home.
+Water that is held unused in pipes while the buildings are closed can become stagnant and produce undesirable tastes or odors when the building is reopened and water use is returned to normal.

 Thorough flushing includes operating all sink, tub, shower, and toilet fixtures.
 Safety equipment, such as eye washes, safety showers, and fire sprinkler systems may also require assessment and necessary maintenance.